animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The remainder of this section demonstrates how Spring Data for Apache Geode can simplify Apache Geode’s security story even further.
+The remainder of this section demonstrates how Spring Data for Apache Geode can simplify Apache Geode's security story even further.

 </div>